Roadmap to this page

 Before the ambush of 15 Palestinian medics, a blatant war crime, a commander from the Golani Brigade told his troops, “Everyone you meet is an enemy.
 You recognize a person, open fire, eliminate them, and move on.”

-Israeli soldiers embraced and repeated this genocidal language.
+Israeli soldiers have embraced this genocidal language.

 -